top of page

 Morro Rock at sunset

-The colossal structure you see is the remnant of a volcanic plug which formed when magma hardened inside the vent of a previously active volcano as illustrated in this diagram.
+The colossal structure you see is the remnant of a volcanic plug which formed when magma solidified inside the vent of a once-active volcano as shown in this diagram.
 Plugs tend to be more resistant to erosion than the rock which comprised the outer surface of the volcano.
-Over millions of years, uplift caused by the movement of tectonic plates and erosion have washed the softer surrounding rock away, exposing the harder volcanic plug that we see today.
+Over millions of years, tectonic plate movements and erosion have eroded the softer surrounding rock, revealing the tougher volcanic plug visible today.

 Cartoon of Morro Rock volcanic plug